Search engine Bright plays matchmaker in job hunt

-SAN FRANCISCO (Reuters) - You don’t need to be a rocket scientist to set up a job-search site on the Internet.
+SAN FRANCISCO, June 19 (Reuters) - You don’t need to be a rocket scientist to set up a job-search site on the Internet.
 But one Silicon Valley startup is betting that matching candidates to the perfect job in today’s dismal market might entail a smidgeon of nuclear physics.

 With U.S. unemployment rates still over 8 percent, jobs search engine Bright has secured $6 million in initial venture capital to kick off a service that analyzes job seekers and matches them with posted jobs across the Internet, on websites from CareerBuilder.com to Dice.com.